11 September 2013

 All these developments are evidence of the ways in which private client law is constantly evolving, providing all the ingredients for a fascinating, challenging and rewarding career.

-Richard Sims, solicitor, Mishcon de Reya
+Richard Sims is a solicitor at Mishcon de Reya